Analytical model for the remote epitaxial potential

 where the first term describes the short-range Pauli repulsion and the second term is the long range attraction.
 Here $D$ is the bond strength, $1/a$ is the width of the potential well, and $z_0$ is the equilibrium bond distance.
 The potential for a bare GaAs substrate without a remote spacer layer is shown in Fig. \ref{fig:screening}(a) (black curve).
-This potential describes the pair bonding interaction between an As atom and a Ga atom, and thus is appropriate for homoepitaxy of a GaAs film on a GaAs substrate.
+This potential describes the pair bonding interaction between an As atom and a Ga atom, and thus is most appropriate for homoepitaxy of a GaAs film on a GaAs substrate (or to a limited extent, heteroepitaxy with Ga-As interface termination, e.g. InAs/GaSb (001)).
 We use parameters $D = 2.1$ eV and $a = 1.52$ \AA$^{-1}$, based on optical spectroscopy measurements of the bond strength and oscillation frequency of GaAs \cite{lemire1990spectroscopy}, and refined by ab initio calculations in a many-body form to reproduce the bulk properties \cite{albe,Fichthorn}.
 We let $ z_0 = 3$ \AA, corresponding to a generalized layer spacing between atomic planes.

 We next model the insertion of an insulating 2D material spacer at distance $z=z_0$ from the substrate, in the absence of screening.
 This is analogous to inserting monolayer hBN, to produce a new minimum at increased distance from the substrate.
 Since the primary out of plane interactions for 2D materials are van der Waals, we model the 2D material with a Lennard-Jones potential